gaswelder/che/README.md

     // command line:
     $ che main.c
     ----------------

-The translator will replace every import statement with type declarations and function prototypes for the imported module.
-This is what you would do with regular C through ".h" files.

-All the modules are compiled and linked in a correct order automatically, the build command is `che main.c`, as opposed to `c99 module1.c module2.c main.c`.

 In C, in order to make functions private to the module, they are declared as `static`.
 Here, `static` is gone, and `pub` is introduced: